Pancreatic Cancer

 What is pancreatic cancer?

 Pancreatic cancer is cancer that starts in the pancreas.
-The pancreas is an organ in your digestive system.
-It makes juices that help with digestion.
-It also produces insulin which controls your blood sugar levels.
-Pancreatic cancer can stop your pancreas working properly.
-We talked to 40 people about their experiences of pancreatic cancer.
+The pancreas is an organ (a gland) in the digestive system that makes juices and hormones that help with digestion.
+It also produces insulin which controls blood sugar levels.

 Another one which is less common we call pancreatic neuroendocrine cancer, and this tumour arises from cells that seem to have an hormonal function, sometimes generating the insulin, so you can form things like insulinomas, but sometimes actually arising from other hormonal cells, both in the pancreas and in other parts of the body, whose function we don’t fully understand.
 But these tumours we call neuroendocrine carcinomas and they tend to have a less aggressive pattern of behaviour.
 And it’s important to know which type you have because you treat them very differently.
 A consultant talks about a common type of pancreatic cancer, pancreatic adenocarcinoma, and a less common type, neuroendocrine pancreatic cancer